amirgazar/Decarbonization-Tradeoffs/README.md

 ## Fossil‐Fuel Power Plants Data Portal

-An interactive web portal offering probabilistic hourly generation and emissions data for all New England fossil‐fuel power plants (as of March 20, 2025).
+An interactive web portal offering probabilistic hourly generation and emissions data for all New England fossil‐fuel power plants.
 It provides:

 - **Plant‐level Report & Data Download**
   Pre‐generated PDFs and CSVs for each facility’s hourly outputs and emissions.